-The applicable Ginnie Mae Disclosure Documents describe the general characteristics of any Ginnie Mae Securities that back certificates.
-In addition, the prospectus supplement for each series trust that holds Ginnie Mae Securities will contain certain information about the related Ginnie Mae Securities and the mortgage loans indirectly backing the Ginnie Mae Securities.
+The prospectus supplement for each series trust that holds Ginnie Mae Securities will contain certain information about the related Ginnie Mae Securities and the guaranteed mortgage loans backing those Ginnie Mae Securities.
+The prospectus supplement also will contain information about Ginnie Mae and the aggregate outstanding balance and interest rate borne by each of the Ginnie Mae Securities backing the certificates.